 If you have immediate access to the nearest charging station, a charging cable with an EV socket for that station like Type 2 and Type 3 are a sensible choice.
 These cables provide fast charging and more mileage for your vehicle so you can be more certain about reaching your destination.

-You also have to put the cable’s availability into consideration.
+You also have to consider the cable’s availability.
 If you are located in the UK, Type 1 chargers are not feasible as they are very seldom used in the UK, and you may not find a charging station that supports these connectors.